Oh no, you binged, it happened again! You find yourself in a binge, filled with regret and guilt after eating and you just don’t know what to do next.

 What to do after a Binge: Final Thoughts

 Finally, it's important to remember that recovery from binge eating is a process.
 It doesn't happen overnight and it requires effort, patience and commitment.
-But with the right tools and support, it is possible to have a relationship with food that empowers you and makes you feel proud of yourself.
+But with the right tools and support, it is possible to have a positive relationship with food that empowers you and makes you feel proud of yourself.

 Keep going, I’m rooting for you! 🎉